Contrast-Security-OSS/docs/content/user/libraries/Manage-libraries.md

 <a href="assets/images/Library-bugtracker-dialog.png" rel="lightbox" title="Create a bugtracker ticket from libary details"><img class="thumbnail" src="assets/images/Library-bugtracker-dialog.png"/></a>

-To learn more about using bugtrackers with Contrast, read the (Introduction to Bugtrackers)](admin-orgintegrations.html#bugtracker).
+To learn more about using bugtrackers with Contrast, read the [Introduction to Bugtrackers](admin-orgintegrations.html#bugtracker).

 ### Email